 - Put used tissues straight into the bin and wash your hands afterwards

 - Try to avoid close contact with people who are unwell

 - Avoid touching your eyes, nose or mouth

 - Anyone using public transport must wear a face covering

 As restrictions continue to ease across the UK, spikes in Coronavirus cases are being managed using local lockdowns such as those in Leicester and Aberdeen.
 These lockdowns may vary in length and the type of restriction so it is important to be aware of the situation in your local area.

 Will coronavirus affect my cancer treatment?

-Doctors will consider your personal risk of coronavirus and pressures in your area and may decide to make changes to your planned treatments.
-Your treatment may be postponed to protect you from the worst effects of the virus.
+Doctors will have considered your personal risk of coronavirus and pressures in your area when making treatment decisions or changes to your planned treatment.
+Your treatment may have been postponed to protect you from the worst effects of the virus.

 Depending on where you live, cancer services in your area may be reorganised as the coronavirus outbreak continues.
 You may find that the location of your cancer treatment changes to a different hospital or cancer hub.
 Your doctor may adjust your treatment regime so that more of your treatment can be delivered at home.